 License Requirements: The minimum requirements for Able Seaman Rating are:

 ● Be a U.S. Citizen

 ● Speak English

 ● Be TWIC eligible

 So how many exams are there?
 There are two exams and a practical demonstration of competency in Knot Tying and Splicing.
 If you fail one exam, you can retake that exam up to two more times.
 If you fail it a third time, you must repeat the class.
+The exams can be taken at one of our nationwide approved testing sites.
 Below are the descriptions of the exams and practical competency:

 - Rules of the Road/Navigation: 50 questions: 70% minimum passing score.

 - Deck General and Safety: 50 questions.
 70% minimum passing score.